-Our core team of instructors bring over 100 years of aircraft maintenance experience to the classroom.
-Meet our instructors below.
+Our core team of instructors bring over 200 years of aircraft maintenance experience to the classroom.
+Meet some of our instructors below.

 LEE P. BOHAN